-Washington Department of Natural Resources has provided wildfire risk assessments for six areas in King County that were judged to be at high risk for wildfire.
-These areas include neighborhoods in the greater North Bend, Black Diamond/Green River Gorge, Cumberland, Kanaskat/Selleck, Lake Retreat/Rock Creek, and Snoqualmie Pass communities.
+Washington Department of Natural Resources performed wildfire risk assessments for six areas in King County that were judged to be at high risk for wildfire.
+These areas include neighborhoods in the greater North Bend, Black Diamond/Green River Gorge, Cumberland, Kanaskat/Selleck, Lake Retreat/Rock Creek, and Snoqualmie Pass areas.

 Firewise Communities/ USA

 Firewise Communities/USA is a national program that encourages local solutions for wildfire safety.
 It is co-sponsored by the USDA Forest Service, US Department of the Interior, and the National Association of State Foresters.

 This service page is provided by the King County Forestry Program.

 King County's Firewise work is funded in part by Federal funds allocated to counties under the Secure Rural Schools and Community Self-Determination Act of 2000.